 Purchase & Sale of Residential Property

-Buying or selling a home can sometimes be a stressful experience.
+Buying or selling a home can sometimes be a stressful experience, that is where our cheap conveyance quotes for residential property comes in.
 We understand that each type of buyer has a unique set of needs and will guide clients step by step, according to their individual needs, to bring each transaction to a successful conclusion.
 We provide an excellent service for the sale and purchase of all types of residential property, explaining each step clearly and keeping you fully informed throughout the transaction and will work closely with you to ensure the best service in terms of quality and speed.
 We advise on all aspects of conveyancing in particular Buying or Selling a Property and Voluntary Transfer of Property.

 Buying or Selling a Property

 Whether you are a first time buyer, buying a family home or feel its time to invest in property, our solicitors will discuss the entire process of buying or selling a property with you.Buying a property will be one of the most important transactions of your life and the most important financial decision you will have to make.
 We have the expertise to advise you through the entire process.
 We, as your solicitors will ensure that your interests are protected at all times and that the transaction is dealt with prudently and efficiently.
 We advise on the various fees to be paid to third parties or government agencies when purchasing a property such as Stamp Duty, Property Registration Fees, Law Searchers Fees and Commissioner for Oaths Fees.
 These charges vary according to the value and type of property you are purchasing.

 Voluntary Transfer of Property